DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### Holding Breath

-A character can hold their breath for 1 + N number of additional minutes, where N is the character's Vitality Modifier.
-When this time runs out, or if something causes a character to no longer hold their breath while underwater or in a vacuum, the character gains the *Suffocating* Status Condition.
+A character can go without air for 1 + 2 times Vitality Mod minutes.
+Taking damage without air reduces this time by 1 minute.
+After this time, the character gains the *Suffocating* Status Condition.

 Some Powers or effects can extend this time limit or prevent a character from